aoresnik/calendar-gen/README.md

 - taking a pen from the holder on the board,
 - ticking the appropriate boxes.

-I didn't want to complicate already tedious routine task with any more bureaucracy than strictly neccessary.
+I didn't want to complicate already tedious routine tasks with any more bureaucracy than strictly neccessary.

 ## Why not interactive page?
 Why CLI script?